-In this article, we define what insider fraud is, what risks it brings, and how security officers can reduce those risks with a comprehensive cybersecurity strategy.
-We also offer six helpful tips to prevent insider fraud incidents within your organization.
+In this article, we explore insider fraud and its risks, as well as how to mitigate those risks through a comprehensive insider risk management strategy.
+We also offer six insider fraud prevention tips to help you minimize the risk of security incidents within your organization.

 What is insider fraud?

-The consequences of insider fraud can lead to financial losses, reputational damage, and penalties for noncompliance with cybersecurity requirements.
+The consequences of insider fraud may involve financial losses, reputational damage, and penalties for non-compliance with cybersecurity requirements.

-Definition of insider fraud by the CERT Guide to Insider Threats
+Insider fraud prevention definition by the CERT Guide to Insider Threats

-The key factors that may predispose someone within your organization to commit fraud are described in the fraud triangle.
-This is a framework that shows the three main reasons behind an individual’s decision to commit fraud.
+The key factors that may predispose someone within your organization to commit fraud are described in the fraud triangle by criminologist Donald R. Cressey.
+This is a concept that explains the three main reasons behind an individual’s decision to commit fraud.

 Pressure.
-A person who commits fraud can be pressured by financial difficulties, gambling losses, or drug addiction.
-Also, they can be bribed by someone outside the organization, or they may simply want to gain profit, driven by greed.
+Financial difficulties, gambling losses, or drug addiction can pressure people to commit fraud.
+Also, someone outside the organization can bribe your employees, or fraudsters may want to profit, being driven by greed.

 Opportunity.
-Opportunistic attackers see a chance and take it.
+No matter how disgruntled your employees might be, they can commit fraud only if they’re given a chance to do so.
 Such a chance may present itself in a number of ways:

 - Unlimited access to valuable information and critical assets

-- The absence of access controls and employee activity monitoring
+- Absence of access controls and employee activity monitoring

-- Weak security within an organization’s IT perimeter
+- Weak security within an organization’s IT infrastructure

-On the contrary, strong cybersecurity policies and checks are likely to diminish the opportunity for performing malicious activity in the eyes of potentially malicious insiders.
+On the contrary, strong cybersecurity policies and checks are likely to prevent opportunistic insiders from performing malicious activity.

 Rationalization.
-Malicious insiders can convince themselves they have a valid reason to commit fraud.
+Fraudsters can convince themselves that they have a valid reason to commit fraud.
 For instance, they might think they aren’t paid enough and there’s no other way to deal with this problem.
-Another example of fraud rationalization is that malicious insiders may think upper management is doing it as well or that the organization can afford some losses.
+Another example of fraud rationalization is that malicious insiders may think that their organization can afford some losses.

 Depending on the goal of malicious insiders, fraudulent activity can be related to data misappropriation or financial matters: